SO... How can you find the world's best coffee,

-So, to sum up: To be certain you are getting the world's best coffee, buy your coffee from a roasting company that knows their business and uses an excellent coffee importer, and yes, ahem… I’ll tell you how to accomplish this too if you please.
+So, to sum up: To be certain you are getting the world's best coffee, buy your coffee from a roasting company that knows their business and uses an excellent coffee importer, and yes, ahem… You may accomplish that right here, if you like: World's Best Fresh Roasted Coffee!

 You may be shocked to learn that many of the superb choices in our world's best coffee list-don't start with a C. They come from dozens of countries, and believe it or not, range in taste from similar to dramatically different from one another.
 Some, you will love immediately and forever, others will grow on you, and yet others are kind of a love-hate thing.
 Sounds romantic, huh?

 From the Coffees of the World page, (click on the section heading above) you will access coffee descriptions galore to help you decide which selections of the world's best coffee will most likely become favorites and which ones will be easier on your tummy.
 Some of you, like me, will love all of them, so your effort applied towards experiencing “the world's best coffee” and "the perfect cup" will be more quickly rewarded.